ianwremmel/terraform-state-server/README.md

 ### On Heroku

 Just click this button:

 [![Deploy](https://www.herokucdn.com/deploy/button.svg)](https://heroku.com/deploy)

-This'll configure a [hobby dyno]() and a [heroku postgres]() dev plan, so won't sign you to pay for anything (though you may need a credit card on file to install addons).
+This'll configure a [free dyno](https://devcenter.heroku.com/articles/free-dyno-hours) and a [heroku postgres](https://www.heroku.com/postgres) dev plan, so won't sign you to pay for anything (though you may need a credit card on file to install addons).
 The dev plan should be more than adequate.
 At least for this iteration, the server only needs one table with one row.
-As long as you can tollerate a few extra seconds of latency from time to time, a hobby dyno should be more than adequate for this purpose.
+As long as you can tollerate a few extra seconds of latency from time to time, a free dyno should be more than adequate for this purpose.

 ### Manually